raspberrypi/documentation/raspbian/applications/tvservice.md

 Power on the HDMI output with preferred settings.

+#### -o, --off

+Powers off the display output.

+**Important Note:** Powering off the output using this command will also destroy any framebuffers/dispmanx layers associated with the display.
+These are NOT re-established with a subsequent power on, so will result in a blank screen.

+A better option is to use the [vcgencmd display_power](vcgencmd.md) option, as this will retain any framebuffers, so when the power is turned back on the display will be the returned to the previous power on state.

 #### -e, --explicit="Group Mode Drive"

 Power on the HDMI with the specified settings